timothy1ee/research/README.md

 ## Projects

+### voice-chat-app

-- `voice-chat-app/` - Voice chat application with multiple AI agent backends
+Voice chat application with multiple AI agent backends.

+**Prompt:**
+> I want you to make a React + Express (typescript) app that will let me voice chat with either OpenAI (either voice-to-voice, or STT-LLM-TTS) or Eleven Labs.
+I want to be able to hot swap at any time.
+>
+> @commands/build_project.md

 ## Commands